d-herz/Stargazer-Society-APOD/README.md

 </p>

 <p align="left">
-Acknowledgement: The Astronomy Picture of the Day (APOD) is based upon work supported by NASA and the NASA Open API Project
+Acknowledgement: The Astronomy Picture of the Day (APOD) is based upon work supported by NASA and the NASA Open API Project.
 </p>

 <h3 align="left">Example Screenshots:</h3>